 Yeah I get it, it’s a glitzy and ridiculous over-the-top ceremony celebrating the rich, brilliant and beautiful Hollywood stars.
 All I’m saying is they could at least ditch the party bags.

 4. The sheer duration.
 The Oscars go on for an average three hours which is absolutely ridiculous.
 And it’s even longer if you take into account commercial breaks and red carpet interviews.
 I don’t even wanna watch films that go on for that long so why the fuck would I want to watch an awards ceremony that does?

 5. It’s all a load of rubbish anyway.
 And everyone knows that really – otherwise why has Leo been ignored for so long?
 Because he doesn’t partake in back scratching and ad placing?

 Academy voters are made up mainly of actors, directors and producers (with about 75% being white and male).
 Getting nominated in the first place is a serious business and to secure a win – even more dedication is required.
 Let’s be honest, it doesn’t just come down to talent.

 Judi Dench, who won Best Supporting Actress in 1998 for Shakespeare in Love, was only on screen for an incredible eight minutes.
 Sorry, I meant to say Dame Judi Dench.

-And there’s plenty of actors who I think are really, really terrific – like Toby Jones or Stephen Graham.
+And there’s plenty of actors who I think are really, really terrific – like Toby Jones or Stephen Graham or Jason Watkins.
 But they’ll never get nominated for an Oscar.
 Why?
-Because the Oscars are snobby, pretentious bollocks.
-And I’d rather watch The Guest.
+Because the Oscars are snobby, pretentious and boring (and I’d rather watch The Guest).

 But I did promise to tell you the one thing I do like about the awards and that thing is……(probably going to be a let down now)………..seeing what people are wearing.